amoeba-farm/petri/README.md

   <img src="assets/petri-icon.png" alt="Petri ghost logo" width="128" height="128">
 </p>

-Petri is Amoeba's open-source command-line and terminal interface for bounded hardware markets.
-It helps users discover markets, inspect fixed-risk option contracts, understand maximum loss and payout, inspect collective writer sleeves and settlements, follow oracle evidence, stake AMBA, and connect supported workflows to agents.
+Petri is Amoeba Farm's open-source CLI/TUI.
+It allows users discover markets, inspect the option chain, inspect collective writer sleeves and settlements, follow oracle evidence, stake AMBA, and connect supported workflows to agents.

 The executable is `petri`; Amoeba remains the company and product name.

 > [!IMPORTANT]
-> Petri v0.1 is a pre-production Devnet source preview.
+> Petri v0.1 is a Devnet source preview.
 The final business audit
 > records completed replay with approved oracle differences.
 It does not claim
 > exact economic or future-payoff equivalence.
 Package capability does not grant runtime permission.